thingsboard/database-migrator/README.md

 2. If postgres table has size 100GB then dump file will be about 30GB
 3. Generation SSTables from dump -> 100GB = 3 hours
 4. 100GB Dump file will be converted into SSTable with size about 18GB
+5. Recommended instance type in AWS is m5.xlarge or bigger

 # Tool build Instruction:
 Switch to `tools` module in Command Line and execute